Houston Personal Injury Lawyer

-The personal injury attorneys at Michael P. Fleming & Associates, P.C. offer the highly skilled and dedicated representation people need following a serious injury involving another’s negligence.
+The personal injury lawyers at Michael P. Fleming & Associates, P.C. offer the highly skilled and dedicated representation people need following a serious injury involving another’s negligence.

 If you have been injured as a result of someone else’s negligence, contact our lawyers now.

 Here we answer questions we often hear from our clients to explain how we can help you if you or a loved one has been injured.